UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 |---|---|---|

-| Dark, grainy dining room | Increase brightness, reduce noise, correct white balance to match real colors. | Making fries twice as golden or steak much rarer than it was. |
+| Dark, grainy dining room | Increase brightness, reduce noise, correct white balance to match real colors.
+Use AI-enhanced food photography to improve quality. | Making fries twice as golden or steak much rarer than it was. |

 | Busy background | Slight blur or vignette so the plate is the clear subject. | Cropping plates in half so portions look larger. |